 Virtual reality immersion is the perception of being physically present in a non-physical world.
 It envelopes a sense of presence, which makes the brain truly believes that they are somewhere that they are not.

-Mental Immersion is a deep mental state of engagement, with suspension of disbelief that one is in a virtual environment.
+Mental Immersion is a deep mental state of engagement, with the suspension of disbelief that one is in a virtual environment.

-Physical immersion is where one exhibits physical engagement in a virtual environment, with suspension of disbelief that one is in a virtual environment.
+Physical immersion is where one exhibits physical engagement in a virtual environment, with the suspension of disbelief that one is in a virtual environment.

 The element of interaction is crucial for virtual reality experiences to provide users with enough comfort to naturally engage with the virtual environment.
 The virtual environment must respond quickly to capture the attention of the user and provide a sense of immersion.

 Virtual Reality Components

 A virtual reality (VR) headset is a device that you wear over your eyes like a pair of goggles.
 It blocks out all external light and portrays an image on HD screens in front of your eyes for full immersion.
 Many companies manufacture VR headsets, typically for console and PC.
 Several off these companies include Sony, Samsung, Apple and Google, some of which their products will be mentioned below.

 Facebook acquired Oculus Rift in a bid to expand their research technology into the virtual reality world.
 Unlike many who focus on VR in gaming, Facebook aims to apply this new revolutionary technology into a wide array of uses such a virtual meetings and virtual trips.